fmauffrey/ChIP-seq_bact/README.md

    ```
    snakemake qc --cores <number-of-cores> --use-singularity
    ```
+   Pause and check the quality of the filtered fastq files.
+If OK, proceed to next step.

 5. **Run the alignment steps**:
    Execute the following command to start reads alignment: